tronfu/Voron-Mods/Tridex/Auto_3-Axes_Calibration/README.md

 ## How to install it

 1. Copying named_probe.py, query_named_probe.py, and idex_offsets_calibration.py into klipper/klippy/extras directory.

 2. Copy idex_offsets_helpers.cfg into the same directory as your printer.cfg (or which ever directory you choose as long as you can include the idex_offsets_helpers.cfg from your printer.cfg)

+3. Configure your printer.cfg using the instructions from the "How to configure it" section below.

+4. Restart klipper either by rebooting the Raspberry Pi or issue `sudo service klipper restart` from the command line of the Pi.

 ### How to configure it